National Experts Webinar Presenters

 Ed Dunkelblau, Ph.D has worked with CEP on several multi-year social, emotional, and character development initiatives while simultaneously working with hundreds of schools and districts to establish effective and sustainable character education, social emotional learning and anti-bullying programs.
 He has served on the CEP Blue Ribbon Panel for the selection of National Schools of Character.
 Ed is an expert facilitator, sought-after speaker and is the director of the Institute for Emotionally Intelligent Learning.
 Ed has been honored as the Alumni of the Year award at Columbia University Teachers College and the Outstanding Alumnus award from the University of Kansas School of Education.
 He is also the recipient of the Association for Applied and Therapeutic Humor’s Lifetime achievement award.
 His work has been featured in the NY Times, Chicago Tribune, USA Weekend, Saturday Evening Post, Jet Magazine, NPR and CNN.

-If you would like to find out more information about professional trainings, contact Barbara Luther at email@example.com or call 202-296-7743.
+If you would like to find out more information about professional trainings, contact Sheril Morgan at firstname.lastname@example.org or call 202-296-7743.